-Sometimes, in residential real estate development, the feud between the owner, the architects, and the contractors hosts more drama than the Kardashians.
-As a developer, you may have already experienced the down sides of hiring architects separately from construction managers on your new home or renovation project.
+As a developer or homeowner, you may have already experienced the down sides of hiring architects separately from construction managers on your new construction or renovation project.
 It’s possible some details got lost, both sides played the blame game, and the project was delayed by weeks, if not months.

 An Ancient Building Method, Reimagined